 Churches power to raise money came under threat.
 The steady lust for money led to indulgences such as the remission of sins became increasingly harmless.
 Churches were becoming nothing more than ruthless money making machines.
 Pope became remote and church authority was being steadily undermined.

-Much of the current historiography sees the reformation, which sought a complete break from Rome in spiritual terms, form a new rising class of a more secular outlook, trying to create new forms of art, language even religion to reflect its new thought and new society.
+Much of the current historiography sees the Reformation, which sought a complete break with Rome in spiritual terms, form a new rising class of a more secular outlook, trying to create new ways of art, language even religion to reflect its new thought and new society.

-In Germany all classes had suffered under papal exploitation, growing frustration that the church was exporting germanise wealth to Rome.
-While German towns were already great centres of trade and German miners were
+In Germany, all classes had suffered under papal exploitation, growing frustration that the church was exporting germane wealth to Rome.
+While German towns were already great centers of trade and German miners were

 Amongst the most productive, Germany was still vastly underdeveloped.
-A modern monarchy could not develop in country ruled by disparate princes and knights.
-When a new development of production began to emerge it highlighted the decay of feudal relations under the knights.
+A modern monarchy could not develop in the country ruled by different princes and knights.
+When a new development of production began to emerge, it highlighted the decay of feudal relations under the Knights.

 While in normal times Luther’s criticisms would have been largely ignored at this time they were like a lighted match thrown into a tinder box.